mokone-september/weather-app/engineering.md

 ## 2. Scalability Strategies

-## To ensure the system can handle increasing traffic and workload efficiently
+   *To ensure the system can handle increasing traffic and workload efficiently:*

 ## Backend Scaling